 Haywood’s work with his former jazz fusion group, Joshua has lead him to perform at the New Artist showcase at Capital Jazz Festival in Washington D.C., on the Christmas Holiday Tour with Grammy Award Winners “Take 6” at the International African Arts Festival NYC and at B. Smith’s Rooftop Café, for their CD release and several shows.
 Ultimately Joshua’s self released CD gained airplay on NYC’ smooth jazz station CD101.9.
 In addition, he has performed on the stage or on the same bill with the following: Melissa Morgan, Melba Moore, Ray Goodman and Brown, Harold Melvin’s Blue Notes & The Intruders, The Temptations Review ( with Dennis Edwards), and The Temptations (with Otis Redding) Kirk Franklin, Sounds of Blackness and The Noel Pointer Band in concert with Dave Valentine.

-Now, with the release of his self-titl debut solo CD, Curtis Haywood hopes to touch as many people as possible with the positive power of his music.
+Now, with the release of 2 Holiday singles (Mary did you know, Hark the Herald angel Sing, and 3 solo CD's (Curtis Haywood, Smooth Ingredients, and Summer breeze) Curtis Haywood hopes to touch as many people as possible with the positive power of his music.
 “It may be a cliché, but I believe that music is truly a universal language, in that it transcends physical boundaries.
 That’s what I seek to do in my work as a musician, to speak to people spirit to spirit.”